connornishijima/connornishijima.github.io/index.md

 ------------------------------

 <blurb>
-I also created the media for them using tools like Blender, Photoshop, and After Effects.
-I've been editing videos for twenty years, and have a well-rounded 3D animation skillset.
-Two of these ads are 100% CGI, rendered with the Cycles raytracing engine.<br><br>
+I also created the media for them using tools like Blender, Photoshop, and After Effects. <bold>I've been editing videos for twenty years, and have a well-rounded 3D animation skillset.</bold> Two of these ads are 100% CGI, rendered with the Cycles raytracing engine.<br><br>
 </blurb>

 <iframe class="youtube-video" src="https://www.youtube.com/embed/xxs3tj32z9A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>